 1960’s & 1970’s

 Marketers were now using mass media to associate brands with emotional benefits rather than functional ones.
 They were trying to get inside people’s heads, and it was working.
 Brands started associating purchasing a particular brand with happiness, make it seem desirable, or like you’d be more successful or popular if you owned it.

 As distribution channels stretched around the world, and consumers had more product choice than ever before.
 Companies began to focus on building brand recognition, rather than focusing all their marketing solely on their products and services.
 This allowed them to build a strong brand loyalty between consumer and product, this then extended across product lines.

 Businesses then began to focus on building a strong corporate identity, and adverts have gotten further and further away from the products they’re trying to advertise, and focus more on the brand and brand image.

 Corporate branding also branched out into non-profit organisations, political groups, and even personal brands for celebrities.

-With the explosion of the internet and social media, branding is now on a scale that would have been inconceivable even 20 years ago.
-These days it’s not enough for people to just consume products, they want to get involved and be a part of something bigger.
+With the explosion of the internet and social media.
+Branding is now on a scale that would have been inconceivable even 20 years ago.
+These days it’s not enough for people to just consume products.
+They want to get involved and be a part of something bigger.
 How brands are perceived by the public are now posted on sites such as Facebook and YouTube for everyone to see.
 Brand loyalty has skyrocketed with people actually having full frontal arguments about which brands are best.
-Viral marketing, SEO and outsourced delivery offer organisations opportunities and recognition that would not have been possible before, and are able to do so without recklessly spending on advertising.
+Viral marketing, SEO and outsourced delivery offer organisations opportunities and recognition that would not have been possible before.
+Therefore are able to do so without recklessly spending on advertising.